 "The influence of 20 nm ZnO nanoparticles on oxidative stress, intracellular calcium homeostasis, and gene expression was studied in human bronchial epithelial cells (BEAS-2B).
 ZnO caused a concentration- and time-dependent cytotoxicity while elevating oxidative stress and causing membrane damage (cellular LDH release).
-There was a remarkably steep relationship between concentration and toxicity at concentrations from 5 to 10 µg/ml.
+There was a remarkably steep relationship between concentration and toxicity at concentrations from 5 to 10 μg/ml.
 Exposure to ZnO increased intracellular calcium levels in a concentration- and time-dependent manner.
-Treatment with the antioxidant N-acetylcysteine prevented cell loss and diminished the increase in intracellular calcium concentration, suggesting oxidative stress mediated cytotoxicity. exposure to a sublethal concentration of ZnO increased the expression of BNIP, PRDX3, PRNP, and TXRND1 genes by at least or above 2.5 fold.
-These four genes are involved in apoptosis and oxidative stress responses"--Abstract, leaf iv.
+Treatment with the antioxidant N-acetylcysteine prevented cell loss and diminished the increase in intracellular calcium concentration, suggesting oxidative stress mediated cytotoxicity.
+Exposure to a sublethal concentration of ZnO increased the expression of BNIP, PRDX3, PRNP, and TXRND1 genes by at least or above 2.5 fold.
+These four genes are involved in apoptosis and oxidative stress responses"--Abstract, page iv.

 Nam, Paul Ki-souk